jbumbe/EdgewarePlusPlus/README.md

 •*Giving mitosis a percentage activation slider*

-•*Being able to change subliminal graphics*
+~~•*Being able to change subliminal graphics*~~ (turns out this already exists but since it's not on the pack editor literally nobody uses it)

 •*Being able to change startup graphics*